jeffheaton/aifh/vol3/vol3-csharp-examples/README.md

 **Note: I am in the process of refactoring the conv-nets in the C# versions to use [CNTK](https://github.com/Microsoft/CNTK), this is to provide greater performance.
-Sorry for any inconvenience, I hope to have the new version complete by the end of March 2016.**
+Sorry for any inconvenience, I hope to have the new version complete by the end of June 2016.**

 This folder contains the C# examples for AIFH Volume 2.
 This software was developed using Visual Studio 2012.